-- A. Any enrolled Maine Democrat can be a candidate to represent the State of Maine at the National Convention, except for positions reserved by National Democratic Party rules for Party leaders or public officials. - B. Alternates shall be selected from among the candidates for the corresponding delegate positions in the manner provided in the DSP. - C. Nomination shall be by petition filed in accordance with Subsection 630(5).
-No more than thirty-five (35) signatures may be required. - 7.
-Prohibition of Unit Rules and Binding Instructions: - A. The use of the unit rule or the practice of instructing delegations shall not be permitted at any level of the delegate selection process. - B. Except as provided in Subsection 9 of this Section, no Delegate at any level of the delegate selection process shall be mandated by law or Party rule to vote contrary to that individual's expressed Presidential choice.
+- 7. Prohibition of Unit Rules and Binding Instructions: - A. The use of the unit rule or the practice of instructing delegations shall not be permitted at any level of the delegate selection process. - B. Except as provided in Subsection 9 of this Section, no-No Delegate at any level of the delegate selection process shall be mandated by law or Party rule to vote contrary to that individual's expressed Presidential choice.